giantswarm/cilium-servicemonitors-app/README.md

 Application used to deploy Cilium Servicemonitors.

-Main reason for this is to avoid introducing a dependency in our CNI towards the observavility stack.
+Main reason for this is to avoid introducing a dependency in our CNI towards the observability stack.